Student Travel Awards: ASL or ASL-Sponsored Meetings

 To apply for a student travel award to the 2019 ASL North American Annual Meeting at the CUNY Graduate Center, email the required application materials (described below) to the Program Chair, Wesley Holliday, by the deadline of February 15, 2019.
 No late applications will be accepted.

 Other ASL Meetings and ASL-Sponsored Meetings: Student members of the ASL may apply for student travel awards to attend other ASL meetings and ASL Sponsored meetings.
-NSF restrictions do not apply to these awards, however, they are limited to ASL members.
+NSF restrictions do not apply to these awards, however, you MUST be an ASL member to be considered for an award.
 To apply, email the required application materials (described below) to the ASL office with “ASL travel application” in the subject line.
 Applications and recommendations must be received at least three months prior to the start of the meeting.
 No late applications will be accepted.
 Decisions will be communicated at least two months prior to the meeting.

 Required application materials for a student travel award: